Sudip-Pandit/rag-mcp-hparam-tuning/README.md

 - **Pinecone**: pass a real index object into `RAGPipeline(index=...)`; the `retrieve_chunks` contract is identical.
 - **Cohere reranker**: `RerankerConfig(use_cohere=True)` with `COHERE_API_KEY`.
 - **Anthropic MCP**: set `ANTHROPIC_API_KEY` to drive the agent with a live model (the offline planner stays available for deterministic tests).

+## Author

+Written by Sudip Pandit.
+Read the full walkthrough in the [companion article](https://levelup.gitconnected.com/i-ran-50-hyperparameter-experiments-on-a-production-rag-system-two-parameters-did-80-of-the-work-01c612422135), and follow along on [Medium](https://medium.com/@banisusan045) for more on production RAG, MCP, and AI engineering.

 ## License